calelkeno/fastapi_noncoders/hands_on_excersice.md

 # Hands-on Excersice : Build a Student Management API using FastAPI (with in-memory storage)

-Base on User Management API learned previously, build a simple student management API with CRUD operation using **FastAPI** and store the student data into an in-memory list.
+Base on User Management API learned, build a simple student management API with CRUD operation using **FastAPI** and store the student data into an in-memory list.

 ---